Andrea Cunningham: CXO Communication

-In 2003, Cunningham spun CXO Communication, a brand strategy consultancy, out of Citigate Cunningham and became CEO.
-Instead of focusing on traditional public relations and corporate communications, CXO focused on brand strategy and positioning.
-Clients included AMD, Beautiful!, Cisco, Eclipse Aviation, FutureMark, Liveops, MarketTools, PivotPoint Capital, PRTM, RSA, UCSF, VantagePoint Venture Partners, and XOJet.
+In 2003, Cunningham spun a new consultancy, CXO Communication, out of Citigate Cunningham and became CEO.
+Instead of focusing on traditional public relations and corporate communications, the CXO focused on brand strategy and positioning.
+Clients included AMD, Beautiful!, Cisco, Eclipse Aviation, Futuremark, Liveops, MarketTools, PivotPoint Capital, PRTM, RSA, UCSF, VantagePoint Venture Partners, and XOJet.
 She left the firm in 2010 to become CMO of Rearden Commerce, where she repositioned the company's solutions under the Deem brand.

 Bite Communications

-After leaving Rearden Commerce in the Fall of 2011, Cunningham advised the Bite Communications executive team on a turnaround in North America.
+After leaving Rearden Commerce in the fall of 2011, Cunningham advised the Bite Communications executive team on a turnaround in North America.
 Soon after, she was asked to become President of Bite Communications North America.
 She was promoted on January 1, 2013 to become the CEO of Bite's worldwide operations.
 She resigned in June 2013 to focus on SeriesC.

 Cunningham Collective (formerly SeriesC)

 While Cunningham was advising the Bite Communications team, she began to assemble the group that eventually became SeriesC.
-SeriesC officially launched in the Spring of 2012 with Cunningham retaining leadership positions in both SeriesC and Bite.
+SeriesC officially launched in the spring of 2012 with Cunningham retaining leadership positions in both SeriesC and Bite.
 The firm changed its name to Cunningham Collective in August 2015.

 From April 2014 to August 2015, Cunningham was the interim Chief Marketing Officer of Avaya.
 Her tenure there was a Cunningham Collective engagement, as she continued to lead the firm during that period.
 She led the team that spearheaded the shift in positioning from collaboration to engagement, with an initial focus on Silicon Valley as a catalyst to revitalize awareness of Avaya to the broader tech audience.
 She also held an interim CMO role with Tendril and was an interim Chief Communications Officer with BlackBerry, all as Cunningham Collective engagements.

 Cunningham is the author of the book Get to Aha!: Discover Your Positioning DNA and Dominate Your Competition.